directus/directus/docs/guides/headless-cms/build-static-website/sveltekit.md

 Create a new directory called `[slug]`.
 SvelteKit uses a file based routing mechanism and parameters are always part of the folder name, whereas the files within the folder are always either +page.js, +page.js or +page.server.js (which is only run on server side only so it is save to expose secrets in this file).
 The same concept is true for layout files.
-Please refer to the [SvelteKit Documentation](https://kit.svelte.dev/docs/routing) for more infos.
+Please refer to the [SvelteKit Documentation](https://kit.svelte.dev/docs/routing) for more information.

 Create a new collection called `pages` - make the Primary ID Field a "Manually Entered String" called `slug`, which will correlate with the URL for the page.
 For example `about` will later correlate to the page `localhost:5173/about`.